g-vega-cl/game-of-life/README.md

 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 # How to run.
+0. create a .env.local file and copy the contents of .env.default into it.
-* Just run `docker-compose up` from the root directory
+1. Just run `docker-compose up` from the root directory
 # Features
 * Simulate button. (progress through generations)
 * Pause/Resume button.